 Visit the Wildlife Safari in Winston with a 4.5-mile drive-thru to look at more than 500 animals of 80 species.
 Wild residents include hippos, rhinos and zebras in the Africa section, with grizzly bears, bison and elk in the American area.
 The drive offers up-close access to tigers, lions and giraffes among other large wild creatures.
 Visitors can get up close to the animals during reservable encounters.
 Help feed red pandas, tigers and giraffes this winter from a new heated barn.

 The West Coast Game Park in Bandon — a walk-thru safari — puts guests among lions, tigers, snow leopards, bears, chimps, panthers, cougars and more — a total of 450 creatures raised in captivity.
 The 21-acre reserve is home to more than 75 species.
 Visitors can feed animals (which will make you feel quite popular).
 In recent years the park has been home to baby Bengal Tigers and an African Spotted Leopard cub.

-The Oregon Zoo in Portland has educational exhibits about wildlife of the Pacific Northwest, Africa and Asia, including the Red Ape Reserve, which will reopen as the newly designed Primate Forest in 2020.
+The Oregon Zoo in Portland has educational exhibits about wildlife of the Pacific Northwest, Africa and Asia, including the Red Ape Reserve.
 The zoo is home to 2011 mother of the year, Chinook the Cougar.
 In addition to animal viewing (more than 2,000 animals on 64 acres), the zoo has various education and conservation programs — including a wildlife lecture series, ocean conservation and a condor recovery effort.